oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Flerovy.md

 ## Identity

 Flerovy is a Daikin FVQ125BV1B floor-standing [heat pump](../../Species/Air%20Conditioners.md).
 His name is pronounced Flerovy.

+Straight from the UK, he is from Scotland.
+He ain't your normal stereotypical Scottish though.

 Flerovy was born April 10, 2008.
 He is a cisgender and heterosexual male.